stgeorgi/wvdquickstart/howtoExisting.md

 (Disclaimer: You should change this password at your earliest convenience.)

 You should see a "WVD Workspace" appear, to which you can login to experience the best of Windows Virtual Desktop.
 Within this virtualized environment, your user will find Microsoft Office 365 amongst other built-in Microsoft applications.
 Additionally, since the QuickStart configures FSLogix profile management for you, a user profile will be created.
 This will be stored in the profiles storage account, in the *wvdprofiles* file share.

+### <b>Deleting the WVD environment and the QuickStart resources </b>
+In case you want to delete your WVD environment and all the QuickStart resources from your Azure subscription, there's a couple of steps to take.
+First, you can delete the resource group that the QuickStart was deployed in.
+This will delete your WVD environment and most of the QuickStart resources.
+Then, in the Azure portal,
+* Go to Azure Active Directory --> App registrations and remove the "WVDServicePrincipal"
+* Go to Azure Active Directory --> Groups and remove the "WVDTestUsers" group
+* Go to Azure Active Directory --> Users and remove the "WVDTestUser001" user profile
+* Navigate to <a href="https://dev.azure.com" target="_blank">Azure DevOps</a> and delete the WVD QuickStart organization by going to the organization's settings and scrolling to the bottom of the page.